Emerging Areas in Chemotherapy, Hormone Therapy and Other Drug Therapies

 This is a promising time in breast cancer research.
 New drugs are becoming available and treatment for breast cancer is improving.

-New chemotherapy, hormone therapy and other drug therapies for early breast cancer are under study in clinical trials.
-The results of these studies will decide whether these new therapies become part of standard care.
+New chemotherapy, hormone therapy and other drug therapies for early breast cancer, as well as some tools for tailoring treatment, are under study in clinical trials.
+The results of these studies will decide whether these new therapies become part of the standard of care.

 After discussing the benefits and risks with your health care provider, we encourage you to consider joining a clinical trial.

-If you or a loved one needs information or resources about clinical trials, call our Clinical Trial Information Helpline at 1-877 GO KOMEN (1-877-465-6636) or email email@example.com.
+If you or a loved one needs information or resources about clinical trials, call the Komen Breast Care Helpline at 1-877 GO KOMEN (1-877-465-6636) or email firstname.lastname@example.org.